IVF Side Effects Diary: What Is Normal vs. What Needs a Call

-Nobody prepares you for how physically intense IVF is.
+Nobody prepares you for how physically intense stim is.
 The medications are powerful.
 The side effects are real.
-And the line between “this is expected” and “you need to call your clinic” is not always clear.
+And the line between “this is expected during stim” and “you need to call your clinic” is not always clear, especially in the last few days before retrieval when bloating peaks.

 Key Takeaways

 You are giving yourself multiple injections a day.
 Your hormones are being pushed far beyond their natural range.
 Your ovaries are doing ten times the work they normally do.
-Feeling uncomfortable is part of the process.
+Feeling uncomfortable during stim is expected.
 But some discomfort is a signal that something needs attention right now.

 Tracking your side effects helps you tell the difference.
 It also helps your fertility clinic respond faster when something does need intervention, because you can give them specific information instead of “I just feel really bad.”